UTDPP1077

 Normally, requests for extension must be made in advance of the academic year or semester for which the extension is desired and may be made no later than three months prior to the deadline for initiation of the mandatory review process to determine recommended award of tenure, or notice, as provided under Rule 31002, Section 1 of the Regents' Rules and Regulations, that the next year will be the faculty member's terminal year of the appointment.

 It is the policy of The University of Texas at Dallas that tenure-track faculty who are not awarded tenure at the end of the sixth academic year of their probationary service be given notice of non-renewal and be appointed to one year of terminal service.
 Therefore, a review and decision for faculty serving their sixth year in a rank is mandatory.
 In all other instances, the timing for recommendations for tenure and promotion, or for non-renewal of appointment, is discretionary.
-Once an ad hoc committee has been formed and has decided to proceed with a discretionary tenure review (in particular, after the soliciting of outside letters has begun), the review will not be interrupted.
+Once a decision has been made to proceed with a discretionary tenure review (in particular, after the soliciting of outside letters has begun), the review will not be interrupted.
 Normally, all tenure reviews are definitive and end with a decision to promote or to issue a notice of terminal year appointment.
 Newly appointed tenure-track faculty members will be notified in their letter of appointment of the number of years of prior service, if any, credited toward satisfaction of the probationary period of service at The University of Texas at Dallas.
 Credit for prior service will not exceed three years.

-In the first two years of service, faculty may be recommended for non-reappointment by the Faculty Personnel Review Committee, the Dean, and the Provost, without formal ad hoc committee review.
+In the first two years of service, faculty may be recommended for non-reappointment by the DPA Head, the Dean, and the Provost, without formal review.
 Faculty in the first year of service will be notified of non-reappointment by March 1, and faculty in the second year will be notified of non-reappointment by December 15.
 The appointment of faculty who are so notified will terminate with completion of that contract year.
-Faculty in the third, fourth, or fifth years of service may be recommended for non-reappointment on the basis of an ad hoc committee review.
+Faculty in the third, fourth, or fifth years of service may be recommended for non-reappointment in accordance with Regents’ Rule 31002.
 Written notification of non-reappointment must be provided by July 30, and the faculty member is entitled to a terminal academic year of appointment.

 For Assistant Professors, tenure decisions typically will be made in the sixth year of service.
 Assistant Professors may request a tenure review prior to the sixth year of service with the understanding that the decision reached as a result of that review will either be to promote to Associate Professor with tenure or to issue a notice of terminal year appointment.
 A faculty member appointed initially without tenure must serve one academic year at The University of Texas at Dallas under normal teaching load conditions before being considered for tenure.
 As a general rule, a critical review of an Assistant Professor's prospects for tenure should occur in the third year of service in that rank.

-Reviews conducted during the third and tenure-decision years should include recommendations from an ad hoc committee, the Dean, the Committee on Qualifications of Academic Personnel (CQ), and the Provost, with final action taken by the President.
+Reviews conducted during the third and tenure-decision years and for promotion to the rank of Professor should include recommendations from the above-rank faculty in the DPA, the DPA Head (if above rank), the School's PTC, the Dean, and the Provost, with final action taken by the President.
+In addition, reviews for tenure and for promotion to Professor require a recommendation from the CQ following the recommendation of the Dean.
 The third-year review should decide, if possible, whether the performance of the faculty member demonstrates a potential for tenure at a subsequent point of tenure review.
-A notice of non-reappointment and a terminal year of appointment may occur if the faculty member under review demonstrates extreme inadequacy in original investigation or teaching.
+A notice of non-reappointment and a terminal year of appointment may occur if the faculty member under review fails to demonstrate a potential for tenure.
 Following the third-year review, the faculty member should be advised of desired future achievements.

 Professional progress conferences may be held at an appropriate time each year at the request of a non-tenured faculty member.
 These conferences should enable the faculty member to have some assessment of his or her professional progress, with emphasis on each of the basic elements on which the professional quality of a faculty member's performance is based namely, teaching effectiveness, creative productivity and professional achievement, and University citizenship.